-Here’s a list of tips to hopefully make this time of year more enjoyable and stress free.
+Here’s a list of tips that can make this time of year more enjoyable and less stressful.

 1. Create a “to-do” list.
 Write this list on a piece of paper or put the info in your smartphone.
 Then prioritize it.
 By making a list, you’re able to clear your mind and focus on things that need to be done now.
 Crossing things off a list can also create a sense of accomplishment.

-3. Exercise, exercise, exercise.
+3. Exercise.
 For many of us, cutting out exercise during this busy time of year seems like an obvious way to free up some time.
 On the contrary, exercise is the last thing you should eliminate from your daily routine.
 Exercise produces endorphins which can help you relax and cope during this time of year.

 4. Breathe.
 Do you ever pay attention to how you breathe?
 Many of us are shallow breathers which means we don’t completely inhale or exhale.
 Deep breathing is beneficial because it sends a message to our brain telling it to “chill out.”
 When stressed, deep breathing can help reduce your heart rate and blood pressure.

 5. Rally the troops.
 Ask your family or friends for help.
 It’s not possible to do everything yourself.
-For the past several years, I’ve been responsible for putting up and taking down the Christmas tree with my daughters.
-This is a nice opportunity for us to bond and it frees up a good two to four hours for my wife.
+For the past several years, I’ve been responsible for putting up and taking down the Christmas tree.

 6. Budget for holiday spending.
 My bank has a holiday program that withdraws a specified amount of money out of our paychecks.
 The caveat is that we’re only allowed to withdraw the money when the holiday season arrives.
 This helps eliminate some of the financial worry of the holiday season.